 Employee development is a key characteristic of any successful employee, and the answer to this question can help your hiring team prepare an employee development plan to fill skills gaps and get the candidate excited about the opportunities your company offers.

-Job Description Questions
+Job Description Questions for Reference Checks

 When talking to references, be sure to leverage the job description and candidate persona you created for the specific role.
-Because every role is different, we’ve left these questions a bit more customizable.
+Because every role is different, we’ve left these questions for references a bit more customizable.

 If there is specific criteria on your job description that you want to make sure the candidate meets, ask the reference to provide a specific example.